Search StreamScheme

 Price: $55-70

-Your power supply (PSU) is something that you should never skimp on.
-Wattage is easy – look at your processor and graphics card and find out the minimum amount of power you need to be pushing.
 Even if sources online tell you that your components will only pull 350W of power, you’re better off following your components’ guidelines for safety.
-The power supply that you need depends on the other components that you purchase, so it’s tough to make a specific recommendation.
+The power supply you need depends on the other components you purchase, so it’s tough to make a specific recommendation.
 You may need to do a little bit of research on your own.

 corsair cv series cv450

 While I always recommend going with a fully modular PSU if you can afford it due to ease of use, we can settle for less for a budget build.
-Here are a couple recommendations for power supplies of different wattages, depending on what else you put into your PC:
+Here are a couple of recommendations for power supplies of different wattages, depending on what else you put into your PC:

 Best Budget Case